jozef-allen/dog-game/README.md

 The first few lines of this function are resetting various pieces of state that get used later on.
 Next it grabs a random breed from the list of 148, then checks if the breed contains one or two words.
 If it contains one word (e.g. ```beagle```), the function plugs it into the URL string which accesses the photos (e.g. ```https://dog.ceo/api/breed/beagle/images```).
 If it contains two words the function plugs in the two words in reverse order (e.g. ```https://dog.ceo/api/breed/bulldog/english/images```).

 Using this URL and ```fetch```, the function takes the directory's data and selects a random photo from it.
-At the top of the file there is some more state called ```result```, and this is an object that holds the main data that makes the game possible.
+I created some more state called ```result```, and this is an object that holds the main data that makes the game possible.
 It has three keys:
 - ```breed``` (the main breed string)
 - ```firstWord``` (the sub-breed string, if it exists)
 - ```image``` (the photo/JPEG's URL, and this is set to a default value that shows the same first dog photo when the page initially renders)